Hartford Capitols

-The Hartford Capitols were a professional basketball team in the Eastern Professional Basketball League (later re-named the Eastern Basketball Association) from 1966 through 1974.
+The Hartford Capitols were a professional basketball team in the Eastern Professional Basketball League (later renamed the Eastern Basketball Association) from 1966 through 1974.
 The Capitols played on weekends only and played at various venues around the city, including the University of Hartford, Hartford Public High School and Bloomfield High School.

 Notable players who played with the Capitols included Gene Conley, Art Heyman and K.C.
 Jones.

 The Capitols went out of business in 1974, shortly after winning their first and only league championship.
 They were owned by Mark C. Yellin, a local attorney.